Dong-Richard/sprint-2-echo/README.md

 ### (Number | String)[][] currentCSV
 Array which locally stores the loaded csv in memory.

-Our program consists of one typescript file, which contains event handlers for a REPL and a button.
+Our program consists of two typescript files, which contains event handlers for a REPL and a button, and a mocked csv backend.

 ### prepareButtonClick()
 prepareButtonClick() is a helper method that sets up an interactable button in the website.
 They will go into the HTML and try to find the appropriate HTML elements that they are attatching listeners to, and then attatch the appropriate eventhandlers to them.